A GRID TIE INVERTER FOR SOLAR SYSTEMS

 In solar applications, to maximize the system efficiency, a GTI also has to meet certain requirements defined by the photovoltaic panels.
 Solar panels provide different power in different points of their volt-ampere (V-I) characteristic.
 The point in the V-I curve where output power is maximum is called maximum power point

 .
 When mains fails or when its voltage level or frequency goes outside of acceptable limits, the automatic switch should SW quickly disconnect the system output from the line.
 The clearing time depends on the mains conditions and is specified by UL 1741.
 In the worse cases, when utility voltage drops below 0.5 of nominal, or its frequency deviates by +0.5 or -0.7 Hz from the rated value, GTI should cease to export power back to the grid in less than 100 milliseconds.
 An anti-islanding can be accomplished for example via AC undervoltage or output overcurrent detection functions.
 Our example depicts a system with power backup option: when contactor SW opens, the GTI will supply critical loads connected to the sub-panel.

-The implementation of control algorithm of grid tie inverters is quite complex and normally is done with microcontrollers.
+The implementation of control algorithm of grid tie inverters is quite complex and normally is done with micro-controllers.
 The hobbyists are often searching the web for a complete schematic of a grid tie inverter.
-Unfortunately, it is almost a fruitless task- a GTI is not a hobbyist project.
+Unfortunately, it is almost a fruitless task- a GTI is hardly a DIY project.
 Also note, it may be illegal to connect any non-UL approved power generator into the grid-connected wiring.
 In any case, the manufactures of GTIs obviously will not reveal the details of their designs.
 Even if you could find a complete schematic, it would be useless without the controller source code.
-For engineers, there is an application note AN3095
+For engineers, there is a free application note AN3095